Top takeaways from the 2021 Verizon Data Breach Investigations Report

 Ransomware is now a big business, part of a production line of organized crime

-In recent months ransomware creators have also been establishing an affiliate program or partner program which has led to an increase of “ransomware as a service.”
+In recent months ransomware creators have also been establishing an affiliate program or partner program which has led to an increase in “ransomware as a service.”

 Increase in attack actions: